 Common Distracted Driving Mistakes by Truck Drivers

-While many truck drivers are properly trained and safely operate their big rigs, many truck drivers do not.
+While most truck drivers are properly trained and safely operate their big rigs, many truck drivers do not.
 This is an issue with the trucking industry, wherein truck drivers have endless hours of travel on the roads and may become bored or restless and look for ways to pass the time.
 Instead of driving forward and safely fulfilling their obligations as motorists, they may opt to keep themselves entertained.
 This results in distractions.
 A truck driver can easily become a dangerous distracted driver.

 The most common causes distracted driving in 18 wheelers, big rigs, and other commercial trucks include the following: